-More than half-a-million people call the Delta home, living in 14 cities and towns in five counties.
+More than half-a-million people call the Delta home, living in 14 cities and towns in six counties.
 It is home to the community of Locke, the only town in the United States built primarily by early Chinese immigrants during the early 20th century.
 Other legacy communities include Bethel Island, Clarksburg, Courtland, Freeport, Hood, Isleton, Knightsen, Rio Vista, Ryde and Walnut Grove.

 Five highways pass through the Delta, as do three railroads, two deep-water shipping channels, hundreds of natural gas lines and five high-voltage transmission lines.

 The Delta covers more than 738,000 acres in five counties.
 It is a prime spot for sportfishing and serves as an important conduit for salmon runs that are crucial to the state’s commercial fishing industry.
 In addition, at least half of its Pacific Flyway migratory water birds rely on the region’s wetlands.

 For more than 40 years, the Delta has been embroiled in continuing legal controversy over the struggle to restore the faltering ecosystem while maintaining its role as the hub of the state’s water supply.